 Adult Fan of LEGO.
 AFOL is pronounced similarly to hay-foal.
 Most adults use this acronym, but others like AHOL, ALE, ALH, AFFOL, FFOL, and FEFOL.

 Adult Female Fan of LEGO.
-I don't like the distinction between AFOL and AFFOL, but there may be more male fans than females, so I understand the need to express gender.
+I wouldn't say I like the distinction between AFOL and AFFOL, but there may be more male fans than female, so I understand the need to express gender.

 Adult Hobbyist of LEGO.
 I wouldn't use AHOL because of the resemblance to a not-so-nice word.
 Some people dislike using "fan" because it derives from "fanatic."